Netflix releases trailer for Beyoncé doc on Coachella performance

-Mark your calendars, Beyhive, because Netflix is releasing a new documentary on Beyoncé and her iconic Coachella performance.
+Beyhive, mark your calendars, because Netflix is releasing a new documentary on Beyoncé and her iconic Coachella performance.

-In the nearly two-minute long video, fans see the "Formation" singer and her dancers rehearsing for the show and catch glimpses of Beyoncé with her three children, including an adorable Blue Ivy Carter performing some of her mom's dance moves.
+In the almost two-minute-long video, fans see the "Formation" singer and her dancers rehearsing for the show and catch glimpses of Beyoncé with her three children, including an adorable Blue Ivy Carter performing some of her mom's dance moves.

 As the clips flash across the screen, Maya Angelou's voice is heard in the background.